 I wouldn’t call myself a perfectionist or an over-achiever, but I have always viewed myself as a person who generally functions pretty well in the world.
 I was never the smartest kid in school, but I always did well.
 I was never the most social butterfly, but I always held my own with friends and strangers.

 I like being good at my job and trying new things and knowing how to do things myself, without asking for help.
-When grief turned my life upside down at 18 years old, I think some subconscious part of me felt a pressure to do that well too.
-Now I had no idea what it meant to “grieve well” (despite that being a kind of annoying term that gets thrown around a fair bit), but if I always tried to do things well it only made sense that this was a new thing I should try to do well.
+When grief turned my life upside down at 18-years-old, I think some subconscious part of me felt a pressure to do that well too.
+I had no idea what it meant to “grieve well”—despite that being a kind of annoying term that gets thrown around a fair bit.
+I thought that it only made sense that grief was just another new thing I should try to do well.